-To give altoids their distinct texture most varieties contain gelatin.
-But if you just can’t give up this curiously strong mint, then look no further than the altoid mints labeled “sugar-free smalls” because they do not contain any gelatin.
+To give Altoids their distinct texture most varieties contain gelatin.
+But if you just can’t give up this curiously strong mint, then look no further than the Altoids mints labeled “sugar-free smalls” because they do not contain any gelatin.

 Most Candy Corns are made with Sugar, Corn Syrup, Confectioner’s Glaze, Salt, Dextrose, GELATIN, Sesame Oil, Artificial Flavoring, Honey, Yellow 6, Yellow 5, and Red 3.
 There are a few brands that do not contain gelatin, so like most foods, it’s best to check the labels before you buy.